prachil007/in-code-generator/README.md

 #### Contribution
 1. Raise an issue, a community discussion will decide the necessity of a feature.
 2. PRs are welcome.
+3. Templates are welcome too.
+Just make sure that you are covering all you your needs in single go.

 #### License
 GNU General Public License v3.0